Towards constraining cosmological parameters with SPT-3G observations of 25% of the sky: Results

 In computing these constraints, we use only one set of parameters to describe the Galactic dust.
 However, since the \textit{Wide} and \textit{Summer} fields have different locations on the sky, some of them being much closer to the Galactic plane than others, we will be considering 13 different dust amplitudes in the real analysis.
 Hence, we perform a test in temperature and polarization with Fisher matrices to probe whether having 13 different sets of parameters to capture the potentially different levels of contamination of each field significantly degrades the cosmological parameter constraints.
 We forecast constraints on parameters with one single Galactic dust amplitude in temperature and with 13 different amplitudes, each of them having the same prior as the one for the single amplitude $A^{\text{TT},\text{Dust}}_{80}$, which is $\mathcal{N}\sim(1.88,0.48)$ from \cite{balkenhol23}.
 The relative differences between the parameter covariance matrices computed in the two cases are of the order of $\sim 0.002\%$ in the diagonal.
 Increasing the standard deviation of the prior for the 13 amplitudes to 100 or 1000 does not affect the result.
 This small difference indicates that our results are robust to dust modeling.

 Next, we check for the consistency of our results and the ones of a previous work presented in \cite{prabhu24}.
-The latter did not sample over nuisance parameters hence we also fix them to do this comparison.
-Fixing the nuisance parameters instead of varying them only changes the error bars of \Hubble\ and \ombh\ by a small amount, with $\sigma(\Hubble)$ changing from $0.31$ to $0.27\,\kmsmpc$ and $\sigma(\ombh)$ changing from $7.4\times10^{-5}$ to $7.2\times10^{-5}$.
-We find that our results are consistent across parameters to within 5\%, which could be explained by some analysis differences.
+The latter did not sample over nuisance parameters, hence we also fix them to do this comparison.
+Fixing the nuisance parameters instead of varying them only changes the error bars of \Hubble, \ombh, and \ns\ by a small amount, with $\sigma(\Hubble)$ changing from $0.35$ to $0.32\,\kmsmpc$, $\sigma(\ombh)$ changing from $8.6\times10^{-5}$ to $8.2\times10^{-5}$, and $\sigma(\ns)$ changing from $4.5\times10^{-3}$ to $4.3\times10^{-3}$.
+We find that our results are consistent across parameters to within 15\%, which could be explained by some analysis differences.
 For instance, a difference in the error bars is expected due to the different ways of computing the covariance matrix.
-In this work we use realistic analytical covariance matrices, while the forecasts shown in \cite{prabhu24} are obtained with the MUSE method \citep{millea22}, a forward simulation based approach.
+In this work we use realistic analytical covariance matrices, while the forecasts shown in \cite{prabhu24} are obtained with the MUSE method \citep{millea22}, a forward simulation-based approach.
 According to \cite{prabhu24}, the two approaches should be consistent at the 10\% level.
-Moreover, the $\tau$ prior used in \cite{prabhu24} ($\mathcal{N}\sim(0.0544,0.007)$) is 5\% tighter than ours and the way the lensing is implemented in our analysis is also different since we build separate lensing mock likelihoods, while they build joint TT/TE/EE/\PP\ band-power covariance matrices.
-We thus conclude that these small differences can account for the 5\% discrepancies in the two works.
-Finally, when combining our SPT-3G \ext\ likelihoods with the \planck\ mock likelihood described in Section~\ref{sec_planck} to obtain final constraints on \LCDM\ we find that our results are consistent at the 15\% level with those of \cite{prabhu24}.
-Since the two works use different ways of combining with \planck\ and marginalizing over the nuisance parameters, we consider a 15\% difference to be reasonable.
-In particular, in this work we sample over the SPT nuisance parameters, and we use a $\tau$ prior instead of the \planck\ low $\ell$ EE likelihood.
+Moreover, the $\tau$ prior used in \cite{prabhu24} [$\mathcal{N}\sim(0.0544,0.007)$] is 5\% tighter than ours and the way the lensing is implemented in our analysis is also different since we build separate lensing mock likelihoods, while they build joint TT/TE/EE/\PP\ bandpower covariance matrices.
+We thus conclude that these small differences can account for the 15\% discrepancies in the two works.
+Finally, when combining our SPT-3G \ext\ likelihoods with the \planck\ mock likelihood described in Sec.~\ref{sec_planck} to obtain final constraints on \LCDM\ we find that our results are consistent at the 10\% level for \ombh\ and at the 2\% level for the other parameters with those of \cite{prabhu24}.
+Since the two works use different ways of combining with \planck\ and marginalizing over the nuisance parameters, we consider a 10\% difference to be reasonable.
+In particular, in this work we use a $\tau$ prior instead of the \planck\ low-$\ell$ EE likelihood.
 We conclude that our forecasts are compatible with those from \cite{prabhu24} and consolidate them with a more realistic patch-based analysis with a foreground marginalization.